Application Overview

 International transcripts from institutions outside the United States

 Applicants who have attended a college or university outside the US are required to have a course-by-course credential evaluation (with grade point average and course levels) performed by an outside evaluation service.
 Credential evaluations will be reviewed by our administrators, and the determination of degree equivalency to US degrees is at the discretion of the College of Liberal and Professional Studies.
-The following two evaluation services are acceptable:
+The following evaluation service is acceptable:

 Standardized test scores